perforce/p4prometheus/INSTALL.md

   evaluation_interval: 15s # Evaluate rules every 15 seconds.
 The default is every 1 minute.
   # scrape_timeout is set to the global default (10s).

-# Alertmanager configuration - optional
+# Alertmanager configuration - optional - uncomment if using
 # alerting:
 #   alertmanagers:
 #   - static_configs: